What is an EMP Inspection?

 In all those years living there, not once did I hear of an EMP Inspection.
 In fact, it wasn’t until I became a home inspector in Tulsa that I heard that term.
 Furthermore, I was surprised to hear that real estate agents in Tulsa were recommending such inspection for single family residential homes, even after Oklahoma developed licensing for Home Inspectors and a Standards of Practice!

 Why EMP Inspections Need to Go Away in Tulsa

-With an EMP Inspection, your Structure is not included in the inspection.
+With an EMP Inspection, the structural portion of your home (roof, attic, foundation, exterior/interior walls, windows, doors, etc) are not included in the inspection.
 Your roof won’t be inspected, nor your attic structure nor will your foundation be inspected or even the exterior walls!
 The lot drainage also will be not be inspected.
 That’s a lot of stuff the home inspector won’t be looking at if you ask for an EMP only inspection!

 When Is an EMP Inspection a Good Idea?

 The only time I would recommend an EMP only inspection would be if you’re buying a Condominium.
 Generally speaking, most Condos have an association that will cover the exterior, structure/roof and grounds.

 In this situation, Mr. Homeowner only has to worry about the electrical system, the mechanical (meaning heating & cooling systems) and plumbing.